 Religious Education at St Andrew’s CofE Primary and Nursery School

 At St Andrew’s CofE Primary and Nursery School, we teach RE by following the Nottinghamshire Agreed Syllabus and this is supported by further teaching from Understanding Christianity.
 The teaching of RE at St Andrew’s makes links to other areas of the curriculum, particularly PSHE as we promote spiritual, cultural, social and moral development.
-We want our children to consider British Values such as tolerance and respect for other who hold different world views and ultimately we want to equip our children with skills to help them ‘push out into the deep’.
+We want our children to consider British Values such as tolerance and respect for others who hold different world views and ultimately we want to equip our children with skills to help them ‘push out into the deep’.
 Our Religious Education is taught progressively throughout school on a two year cycle to ensure that knowledge and skills are built on and developed

 Nottinghamshire Agreed Syllabus 2021-2026 - ‘RE for All’

 Using this Agreed Syllabus for RE enables our children to discover more about religion as well as other world views as we help them to apply their learning to a range of topics.
 Our children are encouraged to express ideas and insights into key questions which face all human beings as we travel through life.
 They could also receive visitors to school sharing a range of religious viewpoints and undertake their own visits to varied places of worship, COVID permitting.